AsikumaGod/c_works/README.md

-This repo has all my C language practicals
+This repo has all my C language practicals</br>
 Check out the exercise_explained file project explanations